-What a time to be alive.
-Resurrection is excited to offer the Sacrament of Confirmation to all of you for 2021.
+Resurrection is excited to offer the Sacrament of Confirmation to our youth.
 On this page you will find your assignments and dates for projects that will be due.
-Your class is very unique, and so will be your assignments and requirements.
 God bless you and let’s get to work.

 What is Confirmation?